Edward Olivares Player Props: Royals vs. Marlins

-On Tuesday, Edward Olivares (.548 slugging percentage in past 10 games, including two home runs) and the Kansas City Royals face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 6:40 PM ET.
+On Wednesday, Edward Olivares (.548 slugging percentage in past 10 games, including two home runs) and the Kansas City Royals face the Miami Marlins, whose starting pitcher will be Edward Cabrera.
+First pitch is at 6:10 PM ET.

-In his last appearance, he went 1-for-3 with a triple against the Marlins.
+He had a hitless showing in his last game (0-for-3) against the Marlins.

 Edward Olivares Game Info & Props vs. the Marlins